philmill/philmill.com/src/pages/posts/2020/08/08-the-2020-election-mask.md

 these disgraceful hollow talking heads is a vote for more of the same endless wars.
 Is one worse than the other, I really believe it depends on which side of the gun you are on and how many family members you've lost to American imperialism.
-It depends on your class status in the states.
+In the states, it depends on your class status, money in the bank, and the color of your skin.
 While canvasing for Bernie I met people who had never voted, ever for any reason.
 To them policy doesn't affect their lives.
 They are the forgotten.

 > My vote will probably not get me a job or a home or help me through school or
 > prevent another Vietnam or a third world war, but it may keep me here long